 Passing new anti-monopoly laws is starting to be seen as a priority for federal and state policymakers.
 New York State is considering pioneering antitrust legislation — the Twenty-First Century Antitrust Act — that would give New York’s small business owners the opportunity to compete fairly with dominant corporations.

 The “Corporate Power” town hall was co-hosted by Small Business Rising and Athena for All, which is a coalition of local and national organizations representing working people, small business owners, people of color, and immigrants.
 Athena describes on its website: “We are coming together to create an economy where everyone can thrive, defend our climate, safeguard our communities from surveillance, and expand our democracy.
 We need everyone to devise these solutions.

-This conversation with Sen. Klobuchar, and perspectives of local small business owners, will be part of a larger story in the Buy Local section of the July issue of Minnesota Women’s Press.
+This conversation with Sen. Klobuchar, and perspectives of local small business owners, is part of a larger story in the Buy Local section of the July 2021 of Minnesota Women’s Press.